 Other ex-convicts have reported that they were denied access to the Obama White House.
 Even those who received a formal invitation were handed pink badges that read “Needs Escort” and were not allowed to move freely around the White House grounds.
 (See Glenn E. Martin’s open letter to President Obama.)

-The White House visit may have been another favor the federal government did for Sater.
-Over the previous decade, he had become a prized government informant.
-Sater helped the FBI thwart attempts by the Mafia to muscle in on Wall Street and also aided in the hunt for terrorists overseas.
-As a result prosecutors took the highly unusual step of requesting that Sater’s entire federal racketeering case was sealed.
+However, Sater was a prized government informant.
+He helped the FBI thwart attempts by the Mafia to muscle in on Wall Street and also aided in the hunt for terrorists overseas.
+As a result prosecutors took the highly unusual step of requesting that Sater’s entire federal racketeering case be sealed.

 Former U.S. Attorney General Loretta Lynch, whose oversaw Sater’s case in her previous role as the U.S. Attorney for the Eastern District of New York, told Congress that he provided valuable and sensitive information.
 Sater’s cooperation led to the conviction of 20 individuals, including members of the Mafia.
 In addition, Lynch said, Sater provided information “crucial to the national security.”